 Knee pain can develop at any age but becomes more common as we get older.
 Over time, the tissues in the knee loose elasticity, become weaker, and are more prone to damage.
 While everyday wear and tear and injuries are frequent causes of knee pain, persistent discomfort may signal an underlying health condition.

-In this article, we categorize the most common knee-related issues based on their location to help you better understand potential causes and treatment options.
+In this article, we categorize the most common knee-related issues based on their location using a knee pain location chart to help you better understand potential causes and treatment options.

 Knee pain location chart